stabexrw/certificate-management/BACKEND_DEPLOYMENT.md

 1. In Render dashboard, click "New +" → "Blueprint"
 2. Connect your GitHub repository
-3. Render automatically detects `render.yaml` and creates:
+3. Render detects `render.yaml` and creates a Docker-based web service (`certificate-backend`).
-   - PostgreSQL database (`certificate-db`)
-   - Docker-based web service (`certificate-backend`)
-4. Wait for database creation (~2 minutes)
-5. Add environment variables (see Step 4 below)
+4. Add environment variables (Step 4) using your external Postgres credentials.
-6. Deploy will start automatically
+5. Deploy will start automatically

 ### Option B: Manual Setup